FC-Datalog as a Framework for Efficient String Querying: Introduction

-We therefore establish \changetwo{the endpoints of a range of fragments that all capture $\logspace$; at one end is deterministic linear $\fcdatalog$ at at the other is $\dolla$ $\fcdatalog$}.
+We hence establish \changetwo{the endpoints of a range of fragments that all capture $\logspace$; at one end is deterministic linear $\fcdatalog$ at the other is $\dolla$ $\fcdatalog$}.
 We establish a trade-off in this \changetwo{range} between how rich the fragment's syntax is and how easy it is to check membership in the fragment\changetwo{, although fully mapping this range is left for future work.
 Furthermore, we show that we can obtain an $\fcdatalog$ fragment with linear combined complexity, namely $\sddolla$ $\fcdatalog$.} Consequently, we have \changetwo{paved the way to} design tailored fragments for particular applications.

-\changeall{We then explain how we can view $\fcdatalog$ programs from our range as generalized nondeterministic and deterministic multi-headed two-way finite automata, which are equivalent to nondeterministic and deterministic $\logspace$ Turing machines, respectively (see~\cite{King1988}). $\fcdatalog$ fragments from our range allow for more flexibility than these automata models, for example $\dollaplus$ $\fcdatalog$, tailored to simulate $\drx$, can be viewed as a generalization that permits performing nonregular string computations in the transitions}.
+\changeall{We then explain how $\fcdatalog$ programs from our range can be viewed as generalized multi-headed two-way finite automata, which are equivalent to $\logspace$ Turing machines (see~e.g~\cite{Hartmanis72, Kozen06}). $\fcdatalog$ fragments from our range allow for more flexibility than these automata models, for example $\dollaplus$ $\fcdatalog$, tailored to simulate $\drx$, can be viewed as a generalization that permits performing nonregular string computations in the transitions}.

-Where in \cite{deterministicRegex}, to check if a regex matches a word we have to construct a technically involved automata model, we show that we can model this simply in $\sddollaplus$ $\fcdatalog$.
+In \cite{deterministicRegex} to check if a regex matches a word one has to construct a technically involved automata model.
+In contrast, we show how this task can be modelled simply in $\sddollaplus$ $\fcdatalog$.
 We also show how this tailored fragment allows us to conveniently and naturally write programs that are more concise. $\dollaplus$ $\fcdatalog$ permits additional deterministic components, but despite this maintains all of the desirable properties of $\dolla$ $\fcdatalog$: it captures $\logspace$, determinism can be checked in polynomial time, and its strictly decreasing variant $\sddollaplus$ $\fcdatalog$ has linear combined complexity.
 Finally, we show that as we can simulate $\drx$, another example of deterministic components that can be added to these tailored fragments are constraints that match $\drx$.